raycast/extensions/teams/publish-a-private-extension.md

 # Publish a Private Extension

-To publish an extension, run `npm run publish` in the extension directory.
+To publish an extension, run `npx ray publish` in the extension directory.
 The command verifies, builds and publishes the extension to the owner's store.
 The extension is only available to members of this organization.
 A link to your extension is copied to your clipboard to share it with your teammates.
 Happy publishing 🥳

 To mark an extension as private, you need to set the `owner` field in your `package.json` to your organization handle.
 If you don't know your handle, open the Manage Organization command, select your organization in the dropdown on the top right and perform the Copy Organization Handle action (`⌘` `⇧` `.`).